-Due Date Task/Event Dec.
-14, 2016 Specific guidelines for the LDP will be introduced in PPS.
-Feb 15, 2017 LD supervisor secured, and this form signed and returned to advisement teacher.
-Feb 15, 2017 Mandatory meeting with LD supervisor to go over self-assessment and other forms.
+Due Date Task/Event November, 2018 Specific guidelines for the LDP will be introduced in PPS.
+Dec.
+21, 2018 LD supervisor secured, and this form signed and returned to PPS teacher.
+Jan.
+9- Feb 8, 2019 Mandatory meeting with LD supervisor to go over self-assessment and other forms.
 Work with your supervisor to set your learning goals & brainstorm resources you can use to begin accomplishing these goals.
-This meeting MUST be documented on the signature sheet.
-April 3-14, 2017 Meet with your LD supervisor for a progress check.
-Bring evidence of progress AND reflections on your progress.
+This meeting MUST be documented on the signature sheet which should be scanned or photographed and uploaded through CANVAS.
+March 11- April 5, 2019 Meet with your LD supervisor for a progress check.
+Bring an organized portfolio including evidence of progress AND reflections on your progress.
 It would be a good idea to have your supervisor check your reflections to ensure that you are doing them properly.
-May 2017 Mandatory meeting with your LD supervisor for a progress check.
-Bring ALL evidence of progress AND reflections on your progress.
+April 22- May 17, 2019 Mandatory meeting with your LD supervisor for a progress check.
+Bring your organized portfolio including ALL evidence of progress AND reflections on your progress.
 At this meeting you should review progress, reassess resources being used, and set specific goals for summer.
-This meeting MUST be documented.
-Summer 2017 Continue working on LD independently.
+This meeting MUST be documented on the signature sheet which should be scanned or photographed and uploaded through CANVAS.
+If you have not met adequate progress at this point, your IB Magnet status may be in jeopardy.
+Summer 2019 Continue working on LD independently.
 If you have specific concerns, you may contact your supervisor by the method indicated on the contract.
 If you experience difficulty reaching your supervisor, please contact Mr. Snow via e-mail, and he will work to get in touch with your supervisor.
-August 14-25, 2017 Mandatory meeting with LD Supervisor.
+August 12- September 13, 2019 Mandatory meeting with LD Supervisor.
 The student is responsible for arranging the meeting.
 Bring ALL evidence of progress AND reflections on your progress.
 At this meeting you should share your summer progress with your supervisor and set goals for the senior year.
-This meeting must be documented.
-November 6-17, 2017 Mandatory meeting with LD Supervisor to check for any major gaps or issues with the LDP.
+This meeting must be documented on the signature sheet which should be scanned or photographed and uploaded through CANVAS.
+October 14 - November 8, 2019 Mandatory meeting with LD Supervisor to check for any major gaps or issues with the LDP.
 Make sure to bring your fully assembled portfolio so your supervisor can check it.
-This meeting MUST be documented.
-January 15-26, 2018 Mandatory meeting with LD Supervisor.
+This meeting MUST be documented on the signature sheet which should be scanned or photographed and uploaded through CANVAS.
+If you have not met adequate progress at this point, you may not be registered as an IB Career Candidate.
+January 13- February 14, 2020 Mandatory meeting with LD Supervisor.
 This is the FINAL meeting to check/review portfolio to address any final concerns.
 It would be a good idea to ask your supervisor to bring a letter to this meeting that speaks to the quality of work and effort you have put into this project.
 This meeting MUST be documented on the signature sheet.
 The signature sheet should now be complete.
 Feb.
-28, 2018 Final LDP due to Mr. Snow.
+28, 2020 Final LDP due to Mr. Snow.
 Drop it off in his office by 8:10 AM.